pratiksinha-kol/KCNA/Topics/Kubernetes_Security.md

 - It supports modular approach (As it is not built-in into Kubernetes)
 - Third-party tools such as Kyverno, Open Policy Agent Gatekeeper, Falco, Kubescape, OpenID Connect or OIDC (authentication protocol).

+**Falco** is an open-source runtime security project that integrates with Kubernetes for identifying abnormal behavior and potential security threats